MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/about-office-365-identity.md

 If you need the cloud-only identity model, see [Cloud-only identities](cloud-only-identities.md).

-If you need the hybrid identity model, see [planning for your synchronized identities and authentication methods](plan-for-directory-synchronization.md).
+If you need the hybrid identity model, see [directory synchronization](plan-for-directory-synchronization.md).

 ## Video training